The Clear Edge

 The Executive Summary

-• The Revenue Stage Roadmap Problem: You copy $150K–$300K businesses, overbuilding 2–3 stages ahead, which traps you in 6–12 months of build mode, delays growth by $192K–$288K like Maya at $54K, and quietly caps you at each stage.
+• The revenue stage roadmap problem: You copy $150K–$300K businesses, overbuild 2–3 stages ahead, stay stuck in 6–12 months of build mode, and quietly cap revenue with $192K–$288K in delayed growth like Maya at $54K.

-• What you’ll learn: The four revenue stages ($50K–$75K, $75K–$100K, $100K–$125K, $125K–$150K+), the specific 3–5 essential builds for each stage (from Simple CRM, Proposal Template, and Onboarding Checklist to Decision Authority Framework, Leadership Team Structure, and Revenue Forecasting Model), plus the three meta-moves: Build-Now vs. Build-Later Filter, 80% Rule, and Revenue-Before-Refinement Sequence.
+• What you’ll learn: The four revenue stages ($50K–$75K, $75K–$100K, $100K–$125K, $125K–$150K+) and the 3–5 essential builds per stage, plus the Build-Now vs. Build-Later Filter, 80% Rule, and Revenue-Before-Refinement Sequence.

-• Time to implement: Invest 8–10 hours at Stage 1, 18–20 hours at Stage 2, 25–30 hours at Stage 3, and 35–40 hours at Stage 4, deployed in 80% versions over 2–6 weeks per stage, to unlock six-figure annual lifts like Maya’s $216K ROI from just 8 hours of Stage 1 builds.
+• Time to implement: Invest 8–10 hours at Stage 1, 18–20 hours at Stage 2, 25–30 hours at Stage 3, and 35–40 hours at Stage 4, deployed as 80% versions over 2–6 weeks per stage.

 Written by Nour Boustani for $50K–$150K/month founders and operators who want to add $18K–$40K in monthly revenue at each stage without wasting 6–12 months building systems they don’t need yet.

-The $84K Cost of Building Too Early
+The $84K Cost of Premature Systematization at $54K Monthly

 Here’s what that costs.